 Since 2016, we act as the referral/responsible authority to assess plans to provide flood advice, consent and determine the requirements for building/ development works on land subject to stormwater flooding including Special Building Overlay (SBO).

 An SBO defines the areas at risk of stormwater flooding.
 A planning permit is generally required for buildings and works within an SBO.
 Exemptions to this can be found in the Greater Geelong Planning Scheme Ordinance Clause 44.05 from the link below.

-The purpose of an SBO is to ensure that a development maintains free
+The purpose of an SBO is to ensure building and development works maintain free

-following requirements are generally applicable for developments in SBO areas:
+following requirements are generally applicable for works on land subject to SBO:

 |Flood flow path:

 ||Works or buildings must maintain free passage of floodwater (must not obstruct or divert).

 ||Works or buildings must not adversely impact neighbouring, upstream or downstream areas (often due to reduction in temporary floodwater storage or conveyance capacity).